Kilian/postcss-hocus/README.md

 	color: red;
 }
 ```
-Additionally, you can write a:pocus so also include the :active style:
+Additionally, you can write `a:pocus` to include the `:active` style:
 ```css
 /* before */
 a:pocus {